Roger Stone, the Bachelor, and Charmin reveal that SNL can’t stop getting in its own way

 The Charmin sketch, which takes place in a focus group for Charmin’s Super Bowl ad–where attendees rattle off their own wildly inappropriate ideas for toilet paper ads–just feels like a business transaction as writing assignment.
 The company’s actual logo and slogan are present onscreen during the entire runtime.

-When IFC’s dearly departed sketch/talk-show hybrid, Comedy Bang Bang, did brand integrations, the writers found clever, post-modern ways to acknowledge that the show was doing a brand integration.
+When IFC’s dearly departed sketch/talk-show hybrid, Comedy Bang Bang, did brand integrations, the writers found clever, postmodern ways to acknowledge that the show was doing a brand integration.
 And that was IFC, a channel that needs all the ad dollars it can get.
 Is NBC really so hard up for advertising dollars that it needs to go beyond selling mere on-air mentions of brands to actually building sketches around them?
 It’s nowhere near as nefarious as last year’s sketches propping up Amazon just as the monolithic brand announced its move to New York, but it’s distracting and sort of depressing.

 Toward the end of the episode, an unpredictable oddball of a sketch arrived, in which frequent collaborators Beck Bennett and Kyle Mooney play Step Brothers-like arrested development cases, with hilarious specificity.
 (Those Cross Colors Bugs Bunny shirts sent me right back to 1992.)
 It was a refreshing break from most of what preceded it: original, silly, and not in any way playing to the rafters.
 If you took a broad poll, this sketch was likely among the least-loved of the night.
 (As of this writing it has half the YouTube views as “Virgin Hunk.”)
 But it’s sketches like this one, and the night’s other pure gem, “Mr. H,” that remind me I still love this show.
 That they’re so rare sometimes only further highlights how often the show gets in its own way.